JaafarAlMuallim/exam-tracker/README.md

-# exam-tracker
+# Exam-Tracker

-### This is a simple exam tracker app that I made to help me keep track of my exams and their dates.
-It is
+#### This is a simple exam tracker app that I made to help me keep track of my exams and their dates.

-### written using Next.js and TailwindCSS.
-It does not use any database, so all the data is stored in the

-### browser's local storage.
+#### It is written using Next.js and TailwindCSS.
+It does not use any database, so all the data is stored in the browser's local storage.

-##### All Data is web scraped from the by selecting the latest semster [KFUPM Registrar Exam Schedule Website](https://uwaterloo.ca/registrar/examinations/exam-schedule) using [Puppeteer]
+##### All Data is web scraped from the [KFUPM Registrar Exam Schedule Website](https://registrar.kfupm.edu.sa/exams-grades/final-exam-schedule/) using [Puppeteer] by selecting the latest semster and show the data accordingly

 #### The data is sorted by date and time and displayed in a table.